How to build your mailing list

 Newsletters are a really effective way to keep customers up to date with your work, events, offers and promotions.
 But before you start firing off emails, you need people to send it to!
 You need a mailing list of customers who want to hear your news.

 So here are our tips on how to build a mailing list for your newsletter, convert your social media followers into subscribers, and what you need to know before you add anyone to your mailing list.

 How (and why) to turn customers into subscribers

 If a customer has bought a piece of your work, or spent a long time swooning over your stall at a craft fair, it means they like what you’re doing.
 These are the people you want on your mailing list because they have already shown an interest in your work and are therefore likely to want to know more.
 Nurture these customers and they could become your biggest advocates.
 Then, as well as possibly buying from you again, they can help spread the word about your business, share your news, offers and events, and generally tell the world how brilliant you are.

-However, you need to have someone’s permission to add them to your mailing list – even if they have already bought from you and you have their email address.
-So when a customer buys something from your online shop, perhaps you could send them a thank-you email and include a link where they can sign up to your newsletter so you can keep them up to date with offers, or include it in your dispatch notification.
+However, you need to have someone’s explicit permission to add them to your mailing list – even if they have already bought from you and you have their email address.
+It’s important to know that under the new General Data Protection Regulation (GDPR), you can only contact a customer about a specific order, so emailing them to invite them to sign up to your mailing list or adding them directly is illegal.
+However, you could include a thank-you note with their order and include a link where they can sign up to your newsletter if they choose, so you can keep them up to date with offers.

 If you’re at a craft fair, you could either have a ‘join my mailing list’ form in a prominent place on your stall, or, if you’re short on space, keep it behind your stall and if someone shows an interest in your work, invite them to join your mailing list.
 Lots of visitors to craft fairs won’t be in a position to buy on the day, but by adding them to your mailing list you’re giving yourself the opportunity to sell to them later.